 Benefits of Talking to your Children

-College educated parents tend to talk a lot more to their children and this resulted in measurable lifelong advantages for their children.
+Educated parents tend to talk a lot more to their children and this resulted in measurable lifelong advantages for their children.
 Some of the key findings from the study are:

 - There is a direct and positive link between parents talking more to their children and rate of growth of the child’s vocabulary.